cake17/cake17.github.io/_posts/2014-10-14-jekyll-github.md

 ## Local

 Run `jekyll serve --watch` in the website repo to launch a local server and to be able to modify files and see the changes directly.

+## Search with json

+I got the idea from this website `http://mathayward.com/jekyll-search/`.